trivikr/node-http-servers/README.md

   1. Verify that node is installed by running `node -v` in a terminal window and confirm that it shows the latest version of `v10`, such as `v10.16.3`)
 - Install [**netstat**](https://en.wikipedia.org/wiki/Netstat) for inspecting TCP connections
   - On Ubuntu, netstat can be installed by running `sudo apt-get install net-tools`
+- Install [**tcpflow**](https://github.com/simsong/tcpflow) for inspecting TCP connections in detail
+  - On Ubuntu, netstat can be installed by running `sudo apt-get install tcpflow`

 ## HTTP/1.1 server